Privacy Policy

 The non-public sources from which RIME can obtain personal data include:

-b) Clients of RIME and others who have a business or financial relationship relevant to the
+2. Clients of RIME and parties with relevant business or financial relationships;

-c) Commercial entities and their customers and suppliers
+3. Commercial entities and their customers and suppliers;

 1.3 Who is the controller when processing data?

-RIME is the data controller when processing personal data for the following purposes stated in
+RIME is the data controller when processing personal data for the purposes such as:

 • Credit Management